devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 gcloud init
 ```

-This will help you setup your default gcloud zone and project.
+This init command will help you setup your default zone and project.
 It will
 also prompt you to log in with your Google account.

 ```